MedLeon/web-push-notification/packages/web-push-notification/README.md

 As the tasks are only data manipulation I thought I could do an extra clever solution: One universal WASM script (these are supported in Deno, Node and Cloudflare Workers!).
 Rust (which can be compiled to WASM) has all the required libraries [ece](https://crates.io/crates/ece) and [vapid](https://docs.rs/vapid/latest/vapid/) or even [Rust web-push](https://crates.io/crates/web-push).
 Unfortunately these libraries depend on ancient c libraries that for some reasons [could't be compiled to WASM](https://github.com/sfackler/rust-openssl/issues/1016).

+### Why is there aa special non-standard way to handle Actions ( {data: {url: ""}} )?

+Main reason being the current Safari/WebKit implementation.
+While the official video ["Meet Web Push for Safari"](https://developer.apple.com/videos/play/wwdc2022/10098/) does display the wanted behavior, the reality is actually different.
+No click what so ever does emit a [event.action](https://developer.apple.com/forums/thread/726793).
+And in Chromium a click upon an action does open a text input prompt for whatever reason.
+My advice: Present options on the page you define in options.data.url (and don't use the official options.actions atm).